 We conducted a descriptive observational survey to quantify the frequency and diversity of winter housing and bedding types used by organic dairy farmers in Vermont.
 This report describes the survey methods, results, successes, limitations, and lessons learned from administering the survey.
 Beginning in December 2018, a short questionnaire was administered by web, mail, and telephone to a source population defined as all producers of organic dairy cow milk in Vermont (n = 177) listed in the United States Department of Agriculture Organic Integrity database.
 Our approach yielded an 82% (n = 145) response rate from certified organic farms producing cow’s milk in Vermont at the time of the survey.

 The three most common housing and bedding material combinations used by respondents were tiestall housing with wood (sawdust or shavings) bedding materials (45%), freestall housing with wood bedding materials (14%), and freestall housing with sand bedding (12%).
 Fifteen percent of respondents reported using more than one type of facility for winter housing of lactating cattle.
-The median number of lactating cows on farms among respondents was 59.5 (range 2 to 400), and the odds of using more than one type of facility to house lactating cows increased with the number of lactating cows reported for a herd.
-Four primary categories of cattle breeds were identified among the respondents’ herds: 1) Holstein cattle only; 2) Jersey cattle only; 3) mixed Holstein and Jersey herds with crosses; and, 4) mixed Jersey and Holstein herds with one or more additional breeds.
+The median number of lactating cows on farms among respondents was 59.5 (range 2 to 400), and the odds of using more than one type of facility to house lactating cows increased positively with the number of lactating cows reported for a herd.
+Four primary categories of cattle breeds were identified among the respondents’ herds: 1) Holstein cattle only; 2) Jersey cattle only; 3) mixed Holstein and Jersey herds with crosses; and 4) mixed Jersey and Holstein herds with one or more additional breeds.
 Breed distribution was similar across the housing and bedding type categories.
 An association between frequency of individual cow milk somatic cell count testing and housing type was identified; respondents using freestall sand facilities tested less frequently than herds in tiestalls with wood bedding.
 While the questionnaire length limited the amount of information gathered, the response proportion was exceptional and overall our survey results provide valuable insight on Vermont organic dairy housing and bedding practices that should inform future extension and outreach efforts for this sector of the dairy industry.

 Key words. cattle, organic farms, dairy, survey, animal housing